jackwasey/icd/cran-comments.md

+Thank you for comments on previous submission, all of which have been addressed.
 I am submitting icd 3.4, icd.data 1.1 and a new pacakge nhds 1.0 simultaneously.

 Please note that a pandoc version error prevents the automated CRAN checks from passing on some platforms.
 The Pandoc version dependency for building the vignettes is in the DESCRIPTION.